But that's not what he finds when he looks outside.

 “That’s fine, Mrs. Billingsley.
 Thank you,” I said.
 “Okay, Adam, we’re off to Target like we originally planned.”

-“Could we get a snack at Baja Fresh first?
+When we got in my SUV, Adam asked, “Could we get a snack at Baja Fresh first?
 It’s near Target.
 Maybe a taco?” he asked me.

 “I think I can arrange that.”